Replicable-MARL/MARLlib/docs/source/handbook/intro.rst

 Introduction
 ============

-Multi-Agent RLlib (MARLlib) is a MARL benchmark based on Ray and one of its toolkits RLlib.
+Multi-Agent RLlib (MARLlib) is a MARL benchmark based on Ray and one of its toolkits, RLlib.
 It provides the MARL research community a unified platform for developing and evaluating new ideas in various multi-agent environments.

 .. figure:: ../images/marllib_open.png
     :align: center